zik-uralov/daily-jokes/joke_history.md

 - 2025-11-30 17:09:50: Chuck Norris had to stop washing his clothes in the ocean.
 The tsunamis were killing people. (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-11-30 17:10:02: Those aren't credits that roll after Walker Texas Ranger.
 It is actually a list of fatalities that occurred during the making of the episode. (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-12-01 09:39:20: Why did the private classes break up?
 Because they never saw each other. (source: https://official-joke-api.appspot.com/jokes/programming/random)
+- 2025-12-01 09:43:14: Have a great weekend!
+I hope your code behaves the same on Monday as it did on Friday. (source: https://v2.jokeapi.dev/joke/Any?type=single)